 He then explained that although the voice is physically inaudible to the human ear, it is heard by the neshama, the soul.
 The moments that we are moved to do teshuvah and acts of loving-kindness are due to the neshama perceiving the voice from Sinai.

 As we see from the two reactions to a call from God, there can be two results.
 We can ignore the call and go back to the hibernation of ingrained habits, or we can emulate our forefather Jacob and rouse ourselves to a wakened state in order to make positive changes and to take constructive action.

-We have recently read a number of examples where even the righteous and sometimes the not-so-righteous lie.
-For example, in our Torah Reading for this week, Toldot, Rivka encouraged Jacob to deceive his father.
+We read in the Torah a number of examples where even the righteous and sometimes the not-so-righteous lie.
+For example, we know that Rivka encouraged Jacob to deceive his father.
 She may have believed that she did so because of the prophecy that Jacob would inherit his father’s estate, but it was a lie nonetheless.
 There are even moments when Adonai lies—for example, he does not tell Abraham the real reason that his wife Sarah laughed at the prophecy that she will bear a child, namely that her husband was so old.
 These examples suggest that, for us as Jews, lying is a complicated matter and no absolute rules are appropriate.
 To condemn lying completely might be clearer in many respects but to do so disregards situations where lying might not only be allowed but perhaps even be necessary.
 As we think about the lies told by Jews and righteous Gentiles during the Holocaust, we would be highly unlikely to criticize their actions.
 But we also recognize that it’s not always the case that “the end justifies the means.”
 As always, we are willing to live with some gray!